How do I get tickets for the 2017 inaugural ceremony of President-Elect Donald Trump?

 If tickets are free, why have I seen that some tickets are for sale?

 If someone offers to sell you swearing-in ceremony tickets soon after the election, know that such an offer may be fraudulent.
 Official tickets are distributed by congressional offices shortly before the inauguration, and there is no charge for these.
 With that said, the reality is that demand for tickets typically exceeds supply, and not everyone is able to obtain tickets this way.
-After congressional offices distribute their tickets in January 2013, some of these will inevitably be sold or given away and acquired by companies that specialize in ticket reselling.

 Do I need tickets to watch the swearing-in ceremony?